1902 Turkestan earthquake: Earthquake

-The mainshock was recorded on seismographs across Europe.
-It was also instrumentally recorded in Cape Town, Toronto, Irkutsk, and Christchurch.
+The mainshock was recorded on seismographs across Europe, Cape Town, Toronto, Irkutsk, and Christchurch.
 It is the largest and earliest instrumentally recorded earthquake in the Tien Shan region.
-Previously thought to have a seismic magnitude exceeded 8, such as in Chinese earthquake catalogs which placed the surface-wave magnitude at 8.25 (written as 81/4).
-Seismologists Beno Gutenberg and Charles Francis Richter assigned (body wave magnitude) 7.9 and 8.6, respectively.
-Due to the sparse network of seismic instruments to record the mainshock, its magnitude was greatly overestimated.
-In 2017, the magnitude was recalculated to 7.7 ± 0.3 and 7.8 ± 0.4, at a focal depth of 18 km.
-The epicenter was also relocated further east from previous determinations.
+Chinese earthquake catalogs have placed the surface-wave magnitude at 8.25.
+Seismologists Beno Gutenberg and Charles Francis Richter also assigned (body wave magnitude) 7.9 and 8.6, respectively.
+These values were likely overestimated due to the lack of a dense seismic network to constrained the magnitude.